stackbuilders/hapistrano/README.md

   to '5'
 * `run_locally:`- Instructions to run locally on your machine in the form of shell commands.
 Example:
+* `linked_files:`- Listed files that will be symlinked from the `{deploy_path}/shared` folder into each release directory during deployment.
+Can be used for configuration files that need to be persisted (e.g. dotenv files).
+* `linked_dirs:`- Listed directories that will be symlinked from the `{deploy_path}/shared` folder into each release directory during deployment.
+Can be used for data directories that need to be persisted (e.g. upload directories).

 ```
 run_locally: